 Everyone deserves treatment, even if they cannot afford it.
-That is why many programs have been established in the United States to offer help to those in need.
-In fact, a number of substance abuse programs provide treatment and care for those in need of drug or alcohol abuse treatment thanks to many grants.
+If you are struggling to pay for rehab, there are some outside sources that may be able to help.
+Some places provide treatment and care for those in need with grants.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) makes these grants available to the Center for Substance Abuse Prevention, the Center for Substance Abuse Treatment and the Center for Mental Health Services.
-For more information regarding specific substance abuse programs funded by these grants, visit the SAMHSA website.
+For more information regarding specific programs funded by these grants, visit the SAMHSA website.

-Some foundations also offer individual scholarships to fund personal treatment.
+You may also be able to find scholarships from outside sources to fund personal treatment.
 For example, the Sobriety Optimization League (SOL) provides “financially disadvantaged individuals and families suffering from the disease of drug and alcohol addiction with customized best-odds-outcome resources designed to promote long-term sustainable sobriety.”
-Funding is provided either by service for individuals or by scholarships.
-Each covers either a form of treatment or efforts for sober living, such as counseling, assessments and care.
+Finding these scholarships may take time, but it will be well worth it in the end.

-Beginning drug and alcohol abuse treatment can be a big step in the right direction, but it may also require some time spent in researching things like funding.
+Beginning drug and alcohol abuse treatment can be a big step in the right direction, but it may also require some time spent on researching things like funding.
 Along the way, you may find you could use a helping hand, and we are here to provide that for you.
-Contact us at Swift River to learn more about funding, our facilities and treatment options that may be right for you or your loved one.
+Contact us at Vertava Health of Massachusetts to learn more about funding, our facilities and treatment options that may be right for you or your loved one.